thomasWeise/bookbuilderpy/README.md

 If you are a learning-by-doing person, you can clone the "minimal working example" repository [thomasWeise/bookbuilderpy-mwe](https://github.com/thomasWeise/bookbuilderpy-mwe).
 This repository contains a book template showcasing many of the important commands and features of the system.
+It is automatically compiled and published on each commit.
+The website, which then is re-generated automatically each time, is <https://thomasWeise.github.io/bookbuilderpy-mwe>
-You can do that cloning under [Ubuntu](https://ubuntu.com) Linux and run the build process on this repository with docker as follows, **but execute the code below at your own risk!**
+You can run the example under [Ubuntu](https://ubuntu.com) Linux by cloning the repository executing the build process on this repository with docker as follows, **but execute the code below at your own risk!**

 ```shell
 mkdir example